 peel is mainly used to do the following:

 Correct blotches caused by sun exposure, birth control pills, or aging

 Remove precancerous growths

-Is not recommended for darker-skinned individuals.
+Is not recommended for people with darker skin

-May permanently remove facial freckles.
+May permanently remove facial freckles

-May cause permanent skin lightening.
+May cause permanent skin lightening

-May leave lines.
+May leave lines